-When the vibrations are transmitted to the whole body, one can feel feelings of discomfort and uneasiness, influencing the standard capacity for human performance or exposing the human body to a health risk, such as pathological damage or psychological changes.
-Stress can occur in different directions, contain many frequencies, and vary over time.
-The standards establish the criteria for measuring the vibrations transmitted to the body, considering the following types: random, periodic, and transient vibrations.
-When the vibrations have frequencies close to those of resonance of the human body, then the harmful effects increase.
-Considering the resonance frequency of the spine, which is about 5 Hz, it is similar to that produced by many earth-moving machines [13].
-Considering a subset of the vehicles, motorcycles represent a vehicle of great interest for the analysis of vibrations due to the higher sensitivity, compared to other vehicles, to the roughness of the road [14], [15].
+Vibrations transmitted to the whole body can create feelings of discomfort and unease, influencing the standard capacity for human performance or exposing the human body to health risks, such as pathological damage or psychological changes.
+Stress can occur in different directions, contain many frequencies and vary over time.
+The standards establish the criteria for measuring the vibrations transmitted to the body, considering the following types: random, periodic and transient vibrations.
+When the vibrations have frequencies close to the resonance frequencies of the human body, then the harmful effects increase.
+Consider that the resonance frequency of the spine, which is about 5 Hz, is similar to that produced by many earth-moving machines [13].
+Within the subset of vehicles, motorcycles represent a vehicle of great interest for the analysis of vibrations due to their increased sensitivity to the roughness of the road when compared to other vehicles [14], [15].